peng8350/flutter_gifimage/README.md

 # flutter_gifimage

 We should know that in order to achieve Gif in flutter, we can use Image, but we have no way to manipulate Gif, for example: change its speed, control it has been playing in a frame, in which frame range loop.
-These problems can be solved by this control.
+These problems can be solved by this widget,it also help you contain gif cache,avoid load frame every time.

-* Usage(Simple)
+# Usage(Simple)

  ```dart
      controller4= GifController(vsync: this);